Jake Fraley

-Jake Arnold Fraley (born May 25, 1995) is an American professional baseball outfielder for the Cincinnati Reds of Major League Baseball (MLB).
-He previously played for the Seattle Mariners.
+Jake Arnold Fraley (born May 25, 1995) is an American professional baseball outfielder for the Tampa Bay Rays of Major League Baseball (MLB).
+He has previously played in MLB for the Seattle Mariners, Cincinnati Reds, and Atlanta Braves.

 Amateur career

 Fraley attended Caravel Academy in Bear, Delaware, where he played for their baseball team.
 He batted .536 as a junior and .492 as a senior, and in his senior year was named to Louisville Slugger's All-American first team and the All-State first team.

 Fraley enrolled at Louisiana State University (LSU) to play college baseball for the LSU Tigers.
 He batted .372 as a freshman in 2014, and was named a Freshman All-American by the National Collegiate Baseball Writers Association.
 He played collegiate summer baseball for the Chatham Anglers of the Cape Cod Baseball League after his freshman and sophomore years.

 Professional career

 Tampa Bay Rays

 The Tampa Bay Rays selected Fraley with the 77th overall selection of the 2016 MLB draft.
-He spent the 2016 season with the Hudson Valley Renegades where he batted .238 with one home run, 18 RBIs and 33 stolen bases in 55 games.
-In 2017, he played for the Charlotte Stone Crabs, posting a .170 batting average with one home run and 12 RBIs in only 26 games due to injury, and in 2018, he returned to the Stone Crabs, batting .347/.415/.547 with four home runs, 41 RBIs, and 11 stolen bases in 66 games.
+He spent the 2016 season with the Low-A Hudson Valley Renegades where he batted .238 with one home run, 18 RBI and 33 stolen bases in 55 games.
+In 2017, Fraley played for the High-A Charlotte Stone Crabs, posting a .170 batting average with one home run and 12 RBI in only 26 games due to injury.
+In 2018, he returned to the Stone Crabs, batting .347/.415/.547 with four home runs, 41 RBI, and 11 stolen bases in 66 games.

-In that off-season, Fraley played in the 2017–18 Australian Baseball League season for the Perth Heat batting .361/.449/.680 in 40 games, setting the runs (50) and stolen base (39) records.
+In the subsequent offseason, Fraley played in the 2017–18 Australian Baseball League season for the Perth Heat batting .361/.449/.680 in 40 games, setting the runs (50) and stolen base (39) records.